Timothyolubiyi/argocd-apps-deployment/README.md

 # then get argocd from the webbrowser by edit the service of LoadBalancer
 kubectl edit svc argocd-server -n argocd

-# change it to clusterIP to LoadBalancer
+# change it clusterIP to "LoadBalancer"

 # then run